US urgent care market, mapped

 How the 11,943 figure is built

 - Scope to walk-in urgent care, not occupational health.
 Concentra has roughly 540 medical centers when you include workers comp clinics, but its acute walk-in volume is a fraction of that.
-The site count above separates the two so the dataset matches how vendors actually segment.
+The site count separates the two so the dataset matches how vendors actually segment.

 - Resolve each site to a real operating entity.
 CityMD is owned by Summit Health, which is owned by VillageMD, which is majority-owned by Walgreens.
 The parent matters because the buying decision usually lives there, not at the clinic.